-Right now you aren’t forced to change your vacation plans if you have an April or May arrival date.
+Right now you aren’t forced to change your vacation plans if you have a June or July arrival date.
 You can wait until Disney makes their next announcement and gives us more clarity on the situation.

 Don’t worry about a refund right now.
 If you have a future arrival date that eventually becomes part of the closure, Disney will fully compensate you and you will get your money back or get to reschedule your trip without paying any fees or penalties.

 If you are nervous about traveling right now anyway and just think it’s safer to push it off until later in 2020 or even 2021, then I say go ahead and do that right now.
 At least you’ll get a jump on the empty rooms and beat the majority of the other guests trying to do the same thing.

 This isn’t ideal however imo, because you don’t want to be in that first group of guests that go back to Disney World right when it opens.
 If they are testing out a bunch of new procedures, there are sure to be growing pains with them.
 Not only that but if entertainment and attraction choices are limited, it wouldn’t be an ideal time to go imo.

 If you really want to feel comfortable then plan for Fall 2020, September or October.
 By then, whatever new safety measures they put in should have all the bugs out of them, and it will also give Disney some time to restart all their construction projects.

 Once again, now one knows for sure when Disney World will reopen and to this point and it’s all speculation.
 We’ll let you know as soon as we have more info about the Disney World reopening including the dates.
 Until then, stay safe and stay tuned!

 No. The Walt Disney World theme parks and resort hotels are currently closed until further notice.